qnarch/TetrisSlinger-docs/tetrislib.rst

    An :py:class:`Action` class which sets the active shape on a board to a :py:class:`Shape`.

-   :param Shape shape: The block which the :py:class:`Board` should
+   :param Shape shape: The shape which the :py:class:`Board` should
                        use as an active shape.

 .. py:class:: Shape(rotation)

-   A class which describes a block an its rotation.
+   A class which describes a shape an its rotation.

    .. rubric:: Attributes